Jopyth/MMM-Remote-Control/README.md

 ## Installation

-1. Clone this repository in your `modules` folder, and install dependencies:
+1. Clone this repository in your `modules` directory, and install dependencies:

    ```bash
    cd ~/MagicMirror/modules